delb-xml/delb-py/docs/installation.rst

 Prerequisites:

-- a virtual environment of your project is activated
+- A virtual environment of your project is activated.
-- that virtual environment houses an interpreter for Python 3.7 or later
+- That virtual environment houses an interpreter for Python 3.7 or later.

 Obtain the code with roughly one of: